A school council is group of students who are elected to represent the views of all pupils and to improve their school.

 · Visited another school council at their school.

 Walverden will again, elect some hard working and dedicated members to the council this year, which will lead to us great achievements.

 The school, the School Council and the pupils will work as one to help each other reach our school vision;

 Pendle Pupil Parliament

 Walverden have been part of The Pendle Pupil Parliament since 2014.
 The Parliament is made up of 12 primary schools from around Pendle and each school have two representatives who attend regular meetings at Nelson Town Hall.
 There is a formal organising committee and the purpose of the meetings is to discuss issues that effects schools in Pendle.
 Our year 6 representative is the chairperson to the committee.

-Both our representatives are from year 6 and one from year 5.
+We have one representative from year 6 and one from year 5.
 They both work extremely hard at achieving the best for our school and our community.